colinwkingen/doomcult/README.md

 ## Just messin around
-Maybe I'll start a van club.
+Maybe I'll start a cult.
+But a nice one, not a jerk one.